 Option #3: Actively manage your account

 Actively managing your account means you’re researching, selecting, and purchasing your investments.
-And this is the way to go if you want to be hands-on with your investments.
+And this is the way to go if you want to be a hands-on investor.

 It takes more work on your end, mainly researching what to invest in, but that’s not a bad thing.
 You learn a lot through this style of investing, including how to mitigate your risks.

 There are a lot of intuitive investment apps out there, and here are some of my top picks:

 Enter your text here...